- Overview

 Authentication of the POST request

-For code examples that show how the message signature is generated, see the Message signature generation reference.
+For code examples that show how Indeed generates the message signature, see the Message signature generation reference.

 Supported SSL certificates